 Simulation

 We consider a continuous phenotype as the sum of strong covariate effects, non-zero genotype main effects, optional environmental main effects, optional GxE effects, and Gaussian white noise.
 We consider four scenarios of how the environment affects a phenotype: 1) directly through the main effect (ENV + NUL); 2) no impact (NUL + NUL); 3) through the GxE effect (NUL + GXE); and 4) both directly and through the GxE effect (ENV + GXE).
 The first two scenarios have no GxE effects, and rejecting the primary null hypothesis contributes to the false discovery rate (FDR).
 An out-of-control FDR invalidates a method.
 The second two scenarios do have GxE effects, and rejecting the null adds to the true discovery rate (TDR).
-A higher TDR means a method is more powerful, if the FDR is controlled.
-If the FDR is not controlled, the TDR is not valid.
+A higher TDR means a method is more powerful, as long as the FDR is controlled in the first place.